-Parents or guardians may choose a language acquisition program that best suits their child (EC Section 310).
+Parents may choose a language acquisition program that best suits their child.
 Language acquisition programs are educational programs designed to ensure English acquisition occurs as rapidly and effectively as possible.
-They provide instruction to English learners based on the state-adopted academic content standards, including English language development (ELD) standards (20 U.S.C.
-Section 6312[e][3][A][iii],[v]); EC Section 306[c]).
+They provide instruction to English learners based on the state-adopted academic content standards, including English language development (ELD) standards.